Sardhendu/self-driving-vehicle/src/lane_lines/REPORT.md

     ![Preprocessing-Img](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/lane_lines/images/preprocessing.png)

-    3. Masking: The left and right though are parallel in the real world, tend to converge are the reach the center of the image.
+    3. ***Masking***: The left and right though are parallel in the real world, tend to converge are the reach the center of the image.
 Here we take a simple heuristic to mask the image where there is high probability of finding only the lanes.
-    4. Hough Lines: Lane lines tend to be straight provided the Road is straight.
+    4. ***Hough Lines***: Lane lines tend to be straight provided the Road is straight.
 So we use Hough transform lines to find the lanes.

     ![Hough-Lines](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/lane_lines/images/hough_lines.png)